US Coast Guard declares ‘recovery of items from sea floor’ as Titanic sub priority

 Titanic voyage sub: What happened?

-The US Coast Guard says that its priority in its investigation into the fatal Titanic sub implosion is now the “recovery of items from the sea floor.”
+The US Coast Guard says the priority in its investigation into the fatal Titanic sub implosion is the “recovery of items from the sea floor”.

-All five people aboard the OceanGate Titan submersible were killed as it dived down to the wreck of the famed liner in the Atlantic last week.
+All five people aboard the OceanGate Titan submersible were killed as it dived to the wreck of the ocean liner in the Atlantic Ocean last week.

-The Coast Guard opened a marine board investigation on Friday and is working with the FBI to salvage debris on the sea floor at a depth of more than two miles below the surface.
+The Coast Guard opened a marine board investigation on Friday and is working with the FBI to salvage debris from the sea floor at a depth of more than two miles below surface.

 Captain Jason Neubauer, chief investigator with the US Coast Guard, told reporters on Sunday, that that the “priority of the investigation is to recover items from the sea floor.”

-An ROV discovered debris from the Titan around 1,600ft from the bow of the liner days after it lost contact with its mother ship 1 hour and 45 minutes into its dive.
+A remotely operated vehicle (ROV( discovered debris from the Titan around 1,600ft from the bow of the liner days after it lost contact with its mother ship around 1 hour and 45 minutes into the dive.

-Pakistani businessman Shahzada Dawood and his 19-year-old son Suleman Dawood are missing along with CEO and founder of OceanGate Expeditions Stockton Rush, British billionaire explorer Hamish Harding and renowned French diver Paul-Henri Nargeolet.
+Pakistani businessman Shahzada Dawood and his 19-year-old son Suleman Dawood were killed along with CEO and founder of OceanGate Expeditions Stockton Rush, British billionaire explorer Hamish Harding, and renowned French diver Paul-Henri Nargeolet.

-Mr Dawood and his son, who were both British citizens, are part of one of Pakistan’s leading families, with investments in the country’s agriculture and industry.

 PELAGIC ODYSSEUS Continues Titan Recovery Mission.
 Photos approved for news media release from the 4th dive completed on Sunday. (©Pelagic Research Services, 2023) pic.twitter.com/kWwp9KST3z— Pelagic Research Services (@PelagicResearch) June 25, 2023

-“My primary goal is to prevent a similar occurrence by making the necessary recommendations to enhance the safety of the maritime domain worldwide,” added Captain Neubauer.
+“My primary goal is to prevent a similar occurrence by making the necessary recommendations to enhance the safety of the maritime domain worldwide,” said Captain Neubauer.

-He said that the Coast Guard is in touch with the families of the five victims and that investigators are “taking all precautions on site if we are to encounter any human remains.”
+He said that the Coast Guard is in touch with the families of the five victims and that investigators are “taking all precautions on site if we are to encounter any human remains”.

-Meanwhile, Canadian investigators boarded the Polar Prince, on Saturday “to collect information from the vessel’s voyage data recorder and other vessel systems that contain useful information,” said Kathy Fox, chair of the Transportation Safety Board of Canada.
+Canadian investigators boarded the Polar Prince on Saturday “to collect information from the vessel’s voyage data recorder and other vessel systems that contain useful information,” said Kathy Fox, chair of the Transportation Safety Board of Canada.

-US officials have said they are not sure if they will ever be able to retrieve the bodies of the victims because of the depth they were lost at.
+US officials have said they are not sure if they will ever be able to retrieve the bodies of the victims.

 Join our commenting forum